ZhuochengLin/Employee_Data_Management_System/README.md

 # README

+This is the final project for my course, CS5200 Database Management.
+In this project, an employee information management system is built using Django.
+It supports typical CRUD operations and offers comprehensive constraint check.

+Tech Stack:
+* MySQL
+* Python
+* HTML, CSS, Bootstrap
+* Django

 ## How to rebuild the project
 1. Set up MySQL database
     * Import the MySQL dump file, ```./lin_final_project.sql```